This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Use leftover sliced pork for BBQ pork sandwiches.
 Serve warm on toasted buns or bread with BBQ sauce.

 Our tests showed that freezing cooked pork tenderloin doesn’t work well.
-It tends to become dry and overcooked when rewarmed.
-So, we recommend using these freezing instructions:
+It tends to become dry and chewy when rewarmed.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!